jscheffner/hapi-auth-any/README.md

   // register the strategy with the `any` scheme, pass the names of the strategies you want to combine as the `strategy` option server.auth.strategy('any', 'any', {
-    strategies: ['strategy-1', 'strategy-2']
+    strategies: ['simple', 'not-so-simple']
   });
   server.auth.default('any');
 }

 init()
-// => Now, a user can acces any route if at least of of the two strategies, simple or not-so-simple, succeeds
+// => Now, a user can access any route if at least of of the two strategies, simple or not-so-simple, succeeds
 ```